DashrathMundkar/cicd-java-maven-project/README.md

 Now how to access the application over browser ????

-1. We need to deploy the ingress-controller for that bu applying the yaml file from this official documentation
+1. We need to deploy the ingress-controller for that by applying the yaml file from this official documentation

     ```kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.2/deploy/static/provider/cloud/deploy.yaml```